Day Trips - Coach Tours - Private Tour Guides / Taxi Tours - Dolphin Cruises

 Please check here for the latest information on the Coronavirus situation in Scotland.

 Tours of Inverness city:

-City Sightseeing Inverness has open-top red buses operating daily on the hour (starting at 10am with last tour starting at 4pm) from 25 March to 28 September 2013.
-Tours start at the bus station and outside the tourist office.
-Just buy your ticket on the bus.
+City Sightseeing Inverness has open-top red buses operating daily from 30 March to end September 2020.
+Tours start at the bus station (hourly from 9.30am to 3.30pm).
+Just buy your ticket on the bus (tickets are valid for 24 hours).
 Tel: 01463 712121.

 Photo © City Sightseeing Inverness Ltd

 [ If you are staying in Edinburgh and have limited time - there are many day trips to Inverness & area by coach - click here. ]

 On this page: Coach Tours - Taxi Tours - Boat Cruises - Outdoor Activities

 You can get the local bus timetables from the tourist office and make your own tour if you wish e.g. take the Citylink bus to Fort William and back, or go to Eilean Donan Castle and back in a day.
 Stagecoach Buses will take you to places such as Cawdor Castle, Nairn, Beauly and the Black Isle.